 Other uncommon but serious complications include intraocular hemorrhage, intraocular infection and retinal detachment, all of which may be difficult to manage.

-Clients need to be aware of all that is involved so that they can make an informed choice, weighing potential benefits against risks.
+Clients in Dublin need to be aware of all that is involved so that they can make an informed choice, weighing potential benefits against risks.
 With the modern methods of cataract surgery success rates are much higher than with older methods.
 With an incurable problem and a high success rate for the operation clients can embark on cataract surgery with as much confidence as with many other operations commonly performed on dogs.